akhatr19/akhatr19/README.md

 High school student, competitive programmer, developer.

-Working on a revolutionary web browser, calandar, and todo list all in one.
-Will be opensourced soon.
+Working on a few apps, many will be opensourced soon.
+I ocassionally develop games on Roblox and other platforms.